 70 folios on parchment (prepared in the manner of Southern Europe), early, probably original foliation in Arabic numerals, top outer corner recto in very pale red ink, now faded and missing on some folios, modern foliation in pencil top outer corner recto, complete, but with flyleaves removed, two stubs remain, back and front (collation i-vii10), a few remnants of leaf and quire signatures remain very bottom outer corner recto (mostly trimmed), flourished vertical catchwords copied between along the bounding lines in the lower margin, horizontal lines ruled very lightly in ink (?), single vertical bounding lines ruled in lead, prickings remain in top and bottom margins on some leaves, (justification 149-147 x 100-95 mm.), written on the top line in thirty long lines in a humanist minuscule, rubrics and paragraph marks in pale red, two-line alternately red and blue initials with contrasting pen flourishes in violet and red, two five-line blue initials, ff.
 29v and 35, infilled and on a square ground of elaborate penwork; f.
 64v, seven-line polished GOLD INITIAL with WHITE VINESTEM decoration extending along twenty lines of text and into the upper margin, infilled and edged in deep red and blue with numerous tiny silver dots, f.
 1, five-line polished gold HISTORIATED INITIAL of St. Jerome, bearded, and dressed in red, standing before a Crucifix, with a hilly landscape in the background, on a with vinestem ground, extending into a FULL WHITE VINESTEM BORDER infilled and edged in deep and blue with tiny silver dots, erased coat of arms in lower margins, with modern (?)
 “F. A.”, in very good condition, top of the painted border, f.
 1, very slightly trimmed, flyleaves removed (stubs remain), f.
 1, darkened, some soiling throughout.
-Bound in early, almost certainly contemporary, reddish-brown leather over wooden boards, flat spine with three slightly raised bands, head and tail bands, clasp and catch fastening, closing front to back, with brass catch lettered “ave”, front cover decorated, most likely in the nineteenth century, with an attractive painted border in green orange and gray connecting four brass studs and the title, “De laudibus et miraculis divi Hieronymi”, with initials at the bottom, “F.C.”, back pastedown, leaf from Donatus’s Latin grammar, copied in Italy in the late fourteenth century, copied in a rounded gothic book hand, twenty-seven long lines remain, red initials, trimmed at the top and in the outer margin; front pastedown, offset script from removed pastedown visible in part, apparently from an text in Latin verse, copied in fourteenth-century Italy, in good condition, with slight loss of the leather at the back, top of the spine, and over the lower band.
+Bound in early, almost certainly contemporary, reddish-brown leather over wooden boards, flat spine with three slightly raised bands, head and tail bands, clasp and catch fastening, closing front to back, with brass catch lettered “ave”, front cover decorated, most likely in the nineteenth century, with an attractive painted border in green orange and gray connecting four brass studs and the title, “De laudibus et miraculis divi Hieronymi”, with initials at the bottom, “F.C.”, back pastedown, leaf from Donatus’s Latin grammar, copied in Italy in the late fourteenth century, copied in a rounded gothic book hand, twenty-seven long lines remain, red initials, trimmed at the top and in the outer margin; front pastedown, offset script from removed pastedown visible in part, apparently from an text in Latin verse, copied in fourteenth-century Italy, , in sound condition, but spine with vertical crack and slight loss of the leather at the back, top of the spine, and over the lower band.
 Dimensions 203 x 153 mm.

 The manuscript is a vivid witness to the importance of St. Jerome in fifteenth-century Italy, and includes the foundational texts for his cult.
 These texts were widely disseminated in both Latin and in vernacular translations and influenced the work of numerous writers and visual artists.
 Skillful script, handsome pen initials, and classic humanist white vine initials adorn the text, which begins with an historiated initial depicting an ascetic St. Jerome meditating before the Crucifixion.